schilkp/schilkp.github.io/content/projects/VitalPod/index.md

     {{ gallery_img(src="artif_nod.svg") }}
     {{ gallery_img(src="artif_side.svg") }}
 {{ gallery_end() }}
-Specifically, positions forward positions in the ear canal were much more susceptible to jaw movement, but less impact by head movement.
+Specifically, forward positions in the ear canal were much more susceptible to jaw movement, but less impacted by head movement.
 For more details, please have a look at the paper.

 ## Links + References